apache/logging-log4cxx/src/site/markdown/usage.md

     } } // namespace com::foo
 ~~~

+## Output Formatting

 The invocation of the
 [BasicConfigurator::configure](@ref log4cxx.BasicConfigurator.configure)
 method creates a rather simple Log4cxx setup.
 This method is hardwired
 to add to the root logger a [ConsoleAppender](@ref log4cxx.ConsoleAppender).
 The output will be formatted using a
 [PatternLayout](@ref log4cxx.PatternLayout)
 set to the pattern `%%r [%%t] %%p %%c %%x - %%m%%n`.

-Note that by default, the root logger is assigned to
+Note that by default, the root logger is assigned a *DEBUG* level.
-*Level::getDebug()*.

 The output of MyApp is:

 ~~~
     0 [12345] INFO MyApp null - Entering application.